 - deductions from earnings and the reason for each deduction

 - hours taken off in lieu of overtime

-Employers may provide electronic statements if employees can view and print them.
+Electronic statements are acceptable if employees have confidential access to and can view and print them.

 Privacy legislation may require an employer to maintain the confidentiality of the employee’s payroll information.